spatie/laravel-permission/README.md

 ### Laravel

 This package can be used in Laravel 5.4 or higher.
-If you are using an older version of Laravel, take a look at [the v1 branch of this package](https://github.com/spatie/laravel-permission/tree/v1).
+If you are using an older version of Laravel, use v1 of this package.

 You can install the package via composer: